 With the wealth of information available to consumers in this digital age, some online research on reputable websites can be a real help in your search, but don't overlook the value of personal interaction, which can go a long way toward helping you form an opinion — favorable or not — of prospective mortgage lenders.

 How to Evaluate Mortgage Lenders

 Before you make a final decision on the best mortgage lender to handle your home loan, use a multipronged strategy to evaluate numerous lenders.
-Ask for referrals from family, friends and your real estate agent and read online reviews.
-Zillow's lender directory allows you to perform an online search for licensed lenders by zip code, loan officer or lending institution.
+Ask for referrals from family, friends, and your real estate agent as well as read online reviews.

 Choosing a mortgage lender shouldn't solely depend on online interactions, research or reviews.
 Use a telephone conversation or an in-person meeting to give you an intuitive first impression of lenders.
 Online research, emails and texts are useful tools, but you can't evaluate a loan officer's tone of voice or inflection through these methods.